Abstraction Health

 Commonly studied timing

-For tendon and ligament support, expert interpretation of research (notably Baar et al.) suggests taking hydrolyzed collagen 30–60 minutes before exercise to maximize collagen synthesis during the post-exercise repair window.
-For skin benefits, timing relative to exercise appears less critical according to expert consensus.
+For tendon, ligament, and joint support, expert consensus (Huberman, referencing Baar et al.) highlights taking hydrolyzed collagen 30–60 minutes before exercise to potentially maximize collagen synthesis during the exercise stimulus.
+For skin benefits, timing relative to exercise appears less critical, and morning use is common in skin-focused RCTs.

 Dose ranges used in studies